ibm-datapower/interconnect-labs/IC17-6381-DataPower-DevOps/README.md

 Common questions during the lab:

+### The lab was written with DataPower 7.5.2

+DataPower 7.6 works a little bit differently because DataPower does not run as root inside the container.
+Whenever the lab references `ibmcom/datapower:latest` you should replace it with `ibmcom/datapower:7.5.2`.
+Doing so means that you are using the most recent fixpack of DataPower v7.5.2 instead of the most recent fixpack of the most recent release.

 ### Ensure use of the correct VM

 Please check to ensure that the correct VM is running.
 To do this, issue the command: